St. Stephen’s Cathedral, Vienna: A Journey Through Time

 The 15th century saw the addition of the cathedral’s most iconic feature: the south tower.
 Completed in 1433, this 136-meter-high spire became a symbol of Vienna’s influence in Central Europe.

-St. Stephen’s endured many challenges, including fires, Turkish sieges, and use as horse stables by Napoleonic troops.
+St. Stephen’s endured many challenges, including major fires and damage during the Turkish sieges of 1529 and 1683s.
 Each event led to renovations and restorations.
-In the 18th century, a Baroque altar was added, blending a new style into the Gothic structure.
+The great Baroque High Altar was installed between 1641 and 1647, while additional Baroque side-altars and interior decoration continued into the 18th century, blending that style into the Gothic structure.

-In 1945, World War II bombings caused fires that gutted the cathedral, leaving only the stone walls standing.
+In April 1945, fires sparked by nearby fighting during the final days of World War II destroyed the timber roof and much of the interior, though the stone walls and many artworks survived.
 Over the next two decades, collective efforts restored the cathedral to its former glory.

 Today, St. Stephen’s Cathedral is a religious institution and a symbol of Vienna’s resilience and artistic spirit.
 It hosts cultural events, such as organ concerts and art exhibitions, and offers panoramic views of Vienna from its towers.
 The catacombs, containing the remains of over 11,000 individuals along with various artifacts, offer insight into its mysterious past.